 They offer an amazing 24 hours of use with 12 of those hours streaming!
 No one else even comes close to those figures.
 You can expect between 4 and 7 days of use from the zinc-air powered device.
 In general, most of the Made For iPhone hearing aids will provide 4 to 7 days of use.

 Resound always had pretty solid connectivity, but with the introduction of the Quattro, they took the opportunity to re-design the wireless radio and antenna.
 They say it is the best set up they have ever had and I would tend to agree.
 They appear to offer the most solid direct connectivity I have ever experienced with the iPhone.
-I haven't experienced any real problems with the connectivity.
-By direct connectivity, I mean that the hearing aids connect to the iPhone without an intermediary streamer.
+I haven't experienced any real problems with connectivity.
+By direct connectivity, I mean that the hearing aids connect to an iPhone and Android phone without an intermediary streamer.

 Connecting to Computers & Other Devices